-Congratulations to the Class of 2020 on your graduation during these most unusual times!
+Congratulations to the Class of 2023 on your graduation!
 The Library has been honored to support you during your time on the Hilltop.
 We look forward to continuing to support you and your intellectual pursuits after you have graduated.

 Research After Graduation

-The Library hosts a number of events every year, building a community of Hoyas, faculty, alumni, and community members who seek to continue on their journey of lifelong learning.
-Recent speakers have included former Chair of the Federal Reserve Janet Yellen, Man Booker Prize-Winning Author George Saunders, USAID's U.S. Global Development Lab Division Chief of Applied Innovation Alexis Bonnell, world-renowned author and activist Father James Martin, S.J., and others.
-The Library will post Fall 2020 events in August—we look forward to seeing you!
+The Library hosts a number of events every year for Hoyas, faculty, alumni, and community members who seek to continue their journey of lifelong learning.
+Recent speakers have included National Treasure director Jon Turteltaub, entrepreneur Melissa Bradley, Spanish author Irene Vallejo, former Secretary of Defense Robert M. Gates, and others.
+The Library will post the schedule for Fall 2023 events in August—we look forward to seeing you!

 Access to Databases

-Georgetown Alumni have access to a number of abstracts and full-text articles in a wide range of selected Library databases, from Congressional Quarterly to World Shakespeare Bibliography Online.
-To access the resources available, simply use your Georgetown University NetID and password.
+Georgetown alumni have access to a number of abstracts and full-text articles in a wide range of selected Library databases and tools, including Project MUSE, Mergent InvestorEdge, and RefWorks.
+These resources are available to alumni using your Georgetown University NetID and password.

 Georgetown alumni who become Library Associates at the Sustainer level or above may borrow books from the Library, in addition to receiving other benefits.
 Students who graduate from Main Campus in 2023 receive temporary borrowing privileges through December 31, 2023.